Developing and establishing an enrolment scheme

 Implementing enrolment schemes in each school

-Section 11PB of the Act sets out the modifications that apply to state integrated schools, Kura Kaupapa Māori and other designated character schools.
-Provisions specific to these types of schools are outlined under section 11PB.
+Schedule 20, clause 16 of the Act sets out the modifications that apply to state integrated schools, Kura Kaupapa Māori and other designated character schools when establishing and operating enrolment schemes.

 If a state school does not have an enrolment scheme, all enrolments from all students who apply to enrol must be accepted, regardless of where they live.